 The session highlighted the challenges that affect the continuation of legal empowerment work and strategies particularly during the Covid–19 Pandemic and how the work has been affected by pandemic-related restrictions and regulations.
 In particular, it focused on the pandemic’s impact on community engagement and providing legal services to grassroots communities, advocacy work, and funding.
 The discussion showcased innovative approaches and strategies that were adopted by legal empowerment organizations to cope with the current health crisis.

-Please find the video of the session linked down below:
+Please find the link of the session HERE.

 Questions discussed by panelists:

 - What are the major challenges in doing legal empowerment work in your country/ region?